w3f/polkadot-wiki/docs/learn/learn-auction.md

 Charlie's valuation for the entire range is `600`.
 Therefore Charlie is awarded the complete range of the parachain slot.

+## Parachain Lease Extension

+Before the slot lease expires, parachains have to bid and win another auction for continuity of the lease.

 ## FAQ

 ### Why doesn't everyone bid for the max length?